Ashish-Gupta03/Ashish-Gupta03.github.io/_pages/ashish-iiitb.md

 <p><font size="5"><strong>Misc</strong></font></p>

-A blog that I like.
-An algorithms book that I like.
-A website that I frequent.
-A cartoon strip that I like.
-​A non-technical book that I really liked,
-A zoo of ﻿cheatsheets﻿ most useful for applied machine learning.

 <p align="justify"> When I'm away from all my electronic devices I need few things to have a good time.
 I enjoy travelling and using my minimalistic photography skills to capture good scenic places. </p>